 In our Pre-installed Magento Image, the "ProFTPd" FTP server has been pre-installed so that you can establish a remote connection and transfer files without complications.
 In this article, we will show you how to configure passive mode so that the FTP server has a range of ports passively listening, allowing access and improving connection speed between the server and the user.

-Configuring Passive Mode in ProFTPd
+Configure Passive Mode in ProFTPd

-Edit the main configuration file of ProFTPd:
+Edit the main ProFTPd configuration file:

 nano /etc/proftpd/proftpd.conf